Lapin0t/grothendieck-cern/README.md

 > question we ask ourselves at every level.
 By digital is meant binary, yes or
 > no, and this is currently very fashionable.
 Maybe we can say that this idea
 > came from ancient philosophy, passing through mathematical language.
 Let's go
-> for the other one, the continuous scale, which you prefered before---but I
+> for the other one, the continuous scale, which you preferred before---but I
 > wouldn't say that it's a vice that's due to mathematics alone, I would say
 > that it may have inherited it from the past.